Manhattan Jaspers: Basketball

+Today the team's coach is John Gallagher.
+He previously served as the head coach at the University of Hartford from 2010 until 2022.

-Today the team's coach is Steve Masiello.
+From 2011 to 2022, the team's coach was Steve Masiello.
 Masiello was an assistant coach at Manhattan in the early 2000s and came back to the school as head coach in 2011.
 During the 2013–2014 season, the Jaspers beat Iona in the MAAC Conference final and went on to play the University of Louisville in the first round of the NCAA tournament in a highly publicized game where Masiello coached against one of his mentors, Rick Pitino.
 During the 2014–15 season, the Jaspers again defeated Iona in the MAAC Conference final to earn their second straight trip to the NCAA tournament, where they lost to Hampton University in the play-in game for the round of 64.

 With a record of 300–205, coach Ken Norton has the most wins in school history.
 When he was hired in 1946, Norton succeeded basketball coach Honey Russell.
 Norton also coached baseball and golf, and was the school’s athletic director when he retired in 1979.
 In 1977, he led the Jaspers to the Metropolitan Golf Association (MGA) Intercollegiate Championship.

 The Lady Jaspers' first campaign was the 1978–79 season under head coach Michelle Blatt.
 The Lady Jaspers current head coach is Heather Vulin.
 An assistant coach at Virginia Tech, Vulin came to Manhattan in 2016.

 Football

-Manhattan College had a football program from 1924–1942.
+Manhattan University had a football program from 1924–1942.
 The college team posted an all-time record of 194 wins, 198 losses and 22 ties.
 The final coach for the school's football team was Herbert M. Kopf.
 After the 1942 season, the school suspended intercollegiate football competition for World War II and then did not reactivate the program after completion of the war.
-The team was invited to the first ever Miami Palm Festival Game, predecessor to the Orange Bowl, played on January 2, 1933, University of Miami defeated Manhattan College, 7–0.
+The team was invited to the first ever Miami Palm Festival Game, predecessor to the Orange Bowl, played on January 2, 1933, University of Miami defeated Manhattan University, 7–0.
 The team was revived in 1965 in the form of a club team, and existed until 1987.